m-heck/ProjectManagementApp/Sprint2.md

   - Removing out unecessary fields and adding new ones
 - Fixing uneven centering and inconsistent spacing across devices
 - Fixing bugs from last sprint (such as unclickable buttons)
+- Bringing the user to a blank mainpage after clicking login
+  - Started putting a few elements on the mainpage

 In order to plan out how the rest of the app, the frontend team met up and created a mockup of how we want the app to look like.